complexsystemslab/project_ideas/project_ideas.md

 5. Modelling the effects of phylogeny and body size on within-host pathogen replication and immune response, Soumya Banerjee, Alan Perelson, Melanie Moses, Journal of the Royal Society Interface 14(136), 20170479, 2017

 6. https://web.archive.org/web/20230606205118/https://www.nannyml.com/blog/when-data-drift-does-not-affect-performance-machine-learning-models, URL accessed June 2023

+7. Influence of correlated antigen presentation on T cell negative selection in the thymus, Soumya Banerjee, SJ Chapman, Journal of the Royal Society Interface, 15(148), 20180311, 2018